-Mangroves are among the most recognizable of American trees.
+Mangroves are among the most recognizable American trees.
 You’ve probably seen photos of mangrove trees growing on stilt-like roots in swamps or wetlands in the South.
 Still, you’ll find out some amazing new things if you involve yourself in mangrove seed propagation.
-If you’re interested in growing mangrove trees, read on for tips on germination of mangrove seeds.
+If you’re interested in growing mangrove trees, read on for tips on the germination of mangrove seeds.

 Growing Mangrove Trees at Home

 You’ll find mangrove trees in the wild in shallow, brackish waters of the southern United States.
 They also grow in riverbeds and wetlands.
 You can start growing mangrove trees in your backyard if you live in U.S. Department of Agriculture plant hardiness zones 9-12.
 If you want an impressive potted plant, consider growing mangroves from seed in containers at home.

 You’ll have to pick between three different types of mangroves: